Việt Nam Quốc Dân Đảng: Relocation South Vietnam

 After Vietnam gained independence in 1954, the Geneva Accords partitioned the country into a communist north and an anti-communist south, but stipulated that there were to be 300 days of free passage between the two zones.
 During Operation Passage to Freedom, most VNQDĐ members migrated to the south.

 The VNQDĐ was deeply divided after years of communist pressure, lacked strong leadership and no longer had a coherent military presence, although they had a large presence in central Vietnam.
 The party's disarray was only exacerbated by the actions of autocratic President Ngô Đình Diệm, who imprisoned many of its members.
 Diệm's administration was a "dictatorship by Catholics—A new kind of fascism", according to the title of a VNQDĐ pamphlet published in July 1955.
 The VNQDĐ tried to revolt against Diệm in 1955 in central Vietnam.
 During the transition period after Geneva, the VNQDĐ sought to set up a new military academy in central Vietnam, but they were crushed by Ngô Đình Cẩn, who ran the region for his elder brother Diệm, dismantled and jailed VNQDĐ members and leaders.

 Many officers in the Army of the Republic of Vietnam (ARVN) felt that Diệm discriminated against them because of their political leanings.
-Diệm used the secret Catholic Cần Lao Party to keep control of the army and stifle attempts by VNQDĐ members to rise through the ranks.
+Diệm used the Cần Lao Party to keep control of the army and stifle attempts by VNQDĐ members to rise through the ranks.

 During the Diệm era, the VNQDĐ were implicated in two failed coup attempts.
 In November 1960, a paratrooper revolt failed after the mutineers agreed to negotiate, allowing time for loyalists to relieve the president.
 Many of the officers involved had links to or were members of the VNQDĐ, and fled the country after the coup collapsed.
 In 1963, VNQDĐ leaders Tâm and Vũ Hồng Khanh were among those arrested for their involvement in the plot; Tâm committed suicide before the case started, and Khanh was jailed.
 In February 1962, two Republic of Vietnam Air Force pilots, Nguyễn Văn Cử—son of a prominent VNQDĐ leader—and Phạm Phú Quốc, bombed the Independence Palace in a bid to kill Diệm and his family, but their targets escaped unharmed.
 Diệm was eventually deposed in a military coup and killed in November 1963.
 While the generals that led the coup were not members of the VNQDĐ, they sought to cultivate ARVN officers who were part of the VNQDĐ because of their antipathy towards Diệm.